Discover the paths in Scouting in Michigan for boys and girls ages 5-20.

 Scouting is something the whole family can experience together.
 We designed our program so that anyone—brothers, sisters, mothers, and fathers—can have fun and make an impact!

-The BSA promotes a culture where youth, volunteers, and employees feel a sense of belonging—where every person feels respected and valued.
+Scouting America promotes a culture where youth, volunteers, and employees feel a sense of belonging—where every person feels respected and valued.

 Scouting not only is fun, but it teaches life-long skills.
 Read this article about situations where the first aid skills learned in Scouting saved lives.

 In Scouting, there is NO BENCH.
-Unlike in some sports, in Scouting, everyone is a STARTER and EVERYONE PLAYS/participates every minute.
-The young people aren’t only IN the action, they’re DRIVING THE ACTION, leading, learning, and growing themselves.
+Unlike in some sports, in Scouting, everyone is a STARTER and EVERYONE PLAYS / participates every minute.
+The young people aren’t only in the action, they’re DRIVING THE ACTION, leading, learning, and growing themselves.

 “My son plays youth basketball and he has been in teams with coaches that push these kids to win at all costs.
-They could have played their best game–but lost–and they would be berated about losing.
-They are told you can either be a winner or a loser, nothing else…
+They could have played their best game–but lost–and they would be berated about losing…

-Both my sons are also in Scouting America, (formerly Boy Scouts of America) where there is less of that mindset.
-Everyone can reach the Eagle rank with hard work but that is not the goal of Scouting.
-For the vast majority of Scouts, they don’t achieve the Eagle rank but they have achieved so much success by failing and trying again.
-There are never any losers, because each Scout chooses their own path, goals and timing.” – Keith Lam, Zero-Sum Game
+Both my sons are also in Scouting America, where there is less of that mindset… For the vast majority of Scouts, they don’t achieve the Eagle rank but they have achieved so much success by failing and trying again.

 Youth that participate in Scouts during their high school years are prepared for the future ahead, whether that is career or college.
 Scouting provides leadership and community service opportunities for college applications.
 Business owners recognize that Scouts are trustworthy candidates and often prioritize those applications.
 Those that earn the Eagle Scout rank automatically enter military service at one rank higher.